zdavkeos/whirlyfly/README.md

 ## About

-The Whirlyfly project generates random bytes and sends them over the Papilio's build in serial port.
+The Whirlyfly project generates random bytes and sends them over the Papilio's built-in serial port.
 To generate the bits, the Whirilygig module is used.
-Whirlygig consists of a series of [unlocked inverter chains](http://en.wikipedia.org/wiki/Ring_oscillator) to generate truly random bits.
+Whirlygig uses a series of
+[unlocked inverter chains](http://en.wikipedia.org/wiki/Ring_oscillator)
+to generate truly random bits.
 These bits are then sent over the Papilio's serial port to a host computer.
 The bits can then be used